 Bad practice in a Codev: being 100% sure that an idea is bad.
 If you put the people who will execute the decision or who will be impacted by it around the table, you will de facto create the conditions of a collective humility!

-In the framework of a meeting in collective intelligence mode, trust results from 4 factors: benevolence (7th principle), engagement (no stowaways), knowing each other and above all “the chief always speaks last” (3rd principle).
+In the framework of a meeting in collective intelligence mode, trust results from 4 factors: benevolence / no public criticism (7th principle), engagement (no stowaways), knowing each other and above all “the chief always speaks last” (3rd principle).
 When the chief speaks last, he demonstrates his openness and willingness to truly listen to all ideas.
 This increases the trust of the group and frees up speech.
 Trust emerges more easily in a secured discussion space… because the chief speaks last!

 It is necessary to take the time for each participant to introduce themselves before launching a meeting.
 If time permits, plan an icebreaker.